justUmen/PopUpLearn/README.md

 |fr|en|cn|PI|th|jp|RO|IM|

 In PopUpLearn, an answer can also be an image.
 In this case, you should use the special value "IM".
 For example if the answer is an image `LANGUAGE_2="IM"`

+# Details :

+PopUpLearn is for now just a Proof Of Concept.